luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-006-dkpes-visualization-1/description.md

 ## Submission Format

 Submit `sample_submission.csv` with the columns `file_name` and `image_base64`.
-Encode your final image as base64 (UTF-8 string) and associate it with the expected file name.
+Encode the PNG stored at `pred_results/dkpes_molecular_analysis_pred.png` as base64 (UTF-8 string) and place it in the row for that filename.

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader decodes your base64 image, writes it to disk, and compares it against the gold visualization using the original GPT-4 visual judge with a 60/100 threshold (falling back to pixel similarity if unavailable).